sergiocalde94/pydrift/docs/model_drift/model_drift.md

 The most common use case is when you train a model with a dataset, let's call it `df_train` and you want to apply your model to other dataset, for example `df_test`.

-If the data you used for training your model has different patterns with your target that the ones in the data when you apply the model, your model performance will be poor.
+If the data you used for training your model has different patterns with your target that the ones in the data when you apply the model, then your model performance will be poor.

-So model drift part of `pydrift` helps you to get this changes that every feature has and understanding why your model is not working well.
+So model drift part of `pydrift` helps you to detect this changes that every feature has and understanding why your model is not working well.

 ![General Use Case](../images/general_use_case.png)